-Nintendo is launching a coral pink Switch Lite in Japan
+Nintendo is launching a coral pink Switch Lite

-Nintendo is releasing a new color for its Switch Lite handheld console in Japan.
-The company announced the Coral Pink system that is launching March 20 in a blog post today.
-March 20 is the same day as Animal Crossing: New Horizons debuts worldwide.
+Nintendo is releasing a new color for its Switch Lite handheld console.
+The company announced the Coral Pink system that is launching March 20 in Japan a blog post today.
+It then confirmed separately on Twitter that it is launching the system in North America on April 3.
 Japanese fans can preorder this new Switch Lite variation beginning March 7 for 19,980 yen ($200).

 This is the first additional color for the Switch Lite.
 The handheld-only model debuted in September with gray, yellow, and turquoise shades.
 Now, Nintendo is adding a splash of pink to brighten up those options.